 Below is a video of two of our teachers, Ms Tansey and Mr Mitchell with Mr O'Donnell on guitar and Mr Lynch on drums, singing "Blue Christmas" at the Lunchtime concert, Christmas 2016.

 Concerts and gigs are held a couple of times a year.
-Informal gigs are held at lunchtime a few times in the year and there is usually a more formal concert in the hall towards the end of the year.
+Informal gigs are held at lunchtime a few times in the year and there is often a more formal concert in the hall towards the end of the year.
 Parents and friends are always welcome to attend the performances.
 These give pupils a chance to gain experience performing and are good fun for all.
 Below are photos from the last concerts of 2016/17 featuring Mr Doherty who retired in May 2017 and was a regular performer at the school concerts.